 EARNING JOURNAL CME CREDIT

-Effective July 1, 2009, the American Academy of Sleep Medicine offers AMA PRA Category 1 Credit TM for reviewing manuscripts.
-Only reviews received on time and judged as satisfactory by the Editor (either the Editor-in-Chief or the Associate Editor) responsible for the particular manuscript will be eligible for CME credit.
+CME credit is available to reviewers of original manuscripts.
+Physicians may claim CME credit for a maximum of five (5) reviews per calendar year.
+Only reviews received on time and judged as satisfactory by the Editor (either the Editor-in-Chief, Deputy Editor or Associate Editor) responsible for the particular manuscript will be eligible for CME credit.

 Accreditation and designation statements:

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the American Academy of Sleep Medicine and Associated Professional Sleep Societies, LLC (APSS).
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the American Academy of Sleep Medicine and Sleep Research Society.
 The American Academy of Sleep Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 The AMA mandates that accredited providers only offer AMA PRA Category 1 Credits™ to physicians.
 The AASM will issue non-physicians a letter of attendance for activities designated for AMA PRA Category 1 Credits™ for physicians.